JaxxonJargonGames/SoldiersVsZombies/README.md

 ![RobloxScreenShot20211018_103536150](https://user-images.githubusercontent.com/91476507/138190458-6288e1cc-f481-4388-b0f6-fa1e57e58c21.png)

 One key to eliminating all the zombies is to understand where they come from.
-When the game begins there are four red, zombie-spawning diamonds located in each of the four office buildings.
-And while not a lot is known or understood about these diamonds, we do know that they spawn zombies and that they can be converted to a portal that allows our military to send soldiers through the diamonds.
-When you touch or pass through one of these diamonds they change from red to green and allow friendly soldiers to enter the game space and help shoot the zombies.
-So you definitely want to convert all the zombie diamonds while avoiding getting attacked by the zombies.
+When the game begins there are four red, zombie-spawning portals located in each of the four office buildings.
+And while not a lot is known or understood about these portals, we do know that they spawn zombies and that they can be converted to a friendly portal that allows our military to send soldiers through the portal.
+When you touch or pass through one of these portals they change from red to green and allow friendly soldiers to enter the game space and help shoot the zombies.
+So you definitely want to convert all the zombie portals while avoiding getting attacked by the zombies.

 Another key is knowing about your weapons and how to use them.
 When you first enter the game your backpack contains a pistol, crossbow, and sniper rifle.
 The crossbow is pretty handy at shooting zombies.
 The sniper rifle is the only one of the three that can shoot through the glass windows.
 You score points when you shoot a window (1 point) or a zombie (1 point).
 If you accidentally shoot a soldier you lose 10 points.